 Time: Graceland Too, one man’s house o’ Elvis stuff, in Holly Springs.
 I hear great things about this odd space.

 TB: But, to me, Mississippi is the Delta.
 Our own Val Luesse wrote a pearl of a story about Clarksdale, Greenwood, and those other wonderful towns like Yazoo City.
 Read it.
-Then, get your self to the Bourbon Mall, a cotton field steak shack with a limo service.
-This is real, never-forget-it Mississippi.
+Then, get your self to the Bourbon Mall, a cotton field steak shack via limousine car service atlanta.
+This is real, never-forget-it.

 Time: The editors send you to small-town Lexington, pop.
 20,000ish, and home to 20 barbecue joints.